Rob-Pait/dreamcloud-docs/firstapp/source/getting_started.rst

 .. only:: shade

-    To try it, add the following code to a Python script (or use an interactive Python shell) by calling :code:`python -i`.
+    You can use an interactive Python shell by calling :code:`python -i` or :code:`ipython`.

+    FIXME
     Use your credentials above to specify the cloud provider name, user name, password, project_name and region_name in the file :file:`~/.config/openstack/clouds.yml`.